taijusanagi/auth-wallet/docs/presentation.md

 The key advantages of AuthWallet 2.5 are simplicity, an improved trust model, and automatic onboarding.

 A wallet address is generated from the user’s email address even before they sign in, and they can access their assets at any time.
 So with AuthWallet 2.5, users don’t even need to create a wallet—it’s already there, ready for them.
-This pre-onboarding approach removes a significant adoption barrier for the Ethereum ecosystem.
+This onboarding approach removes a significant adoption barrier for the Ethereum ecosystem.

 Now, let’s dive into the demonstration!